Little Black Backpack

 "Little Black Backpack" is a song by American rock band Stroke 9 from their third studio album Nasty Little Thoughts (1999).
-It was released to radio as the lead single from the album on August 22, 1999, by Universal.
+It was released to radio as the lead single from the album in 1999, by Universal.
 The song was collectively written by Stroke 9 and produced by Jerry Harrison.
 The song was inspired by a women's fashion trend in the late-Nineties.
 Commercially, "Little Black Backpack" achieved moderate success in the United States and reached the top 20 in New Zealand.

 Writing and inspiration

 "Little Black Backpack" was collectively written by Stroke 9.
 According to frontman Luke Esterkyn, the song was inspired by a late-Nineties fashion trend among women.
 He stated: "[The band] would go out and notice all these little black backpack purse things.
 Everyone had them.
 All these seemingly intelligent and cool girls bought into the trend."
 The song's message of jealousy was inspired by Esterkyn's ex-girlfriend, as he witnessed her wearing a black backpack while out with another man.